 Trainers may work for:

-- businesses, organisations and government as in-house trainers, for example, working in information technology (IT) or human resources
+- businesses and government organisations as in-house trainers – for example, working in information technology

-- training consultancies, which offer general or specialist training services on topics such as sales and management
+- training consultancies, which offer general or specialist training services on topics such as sales or management

 - universities and polytechnics